 Several proofs exist in the literature.
 The first proof for a similar system was established by Hardin and Laville [55] for CCL, Categorical Combinators, where the authors prove convergence over a function that counts the appearances of possible abstraction reductions.
-Compositions double the number of abstractions and create new reduc-
+Compositions double the number of abstractions and create new reductions, which complicates the definition of this function and the resulting termination proof.

-The next proof by Curien et al. [30] uses the original σ -calculus as a base and follows another strategy: It proves a generalisation of the theorem that for every strongly normalising substitution σ , also $\sigma \circ S$ is strongly normalising, a result called preservation.
+The next proof by Curien et al. [30] uses the original $\sigma$ -calculus as a base and follows another strategy: It proves a generalisation of the theorem that for every strongly normalising substitution $\sigma$ , also $\sigma \circ S$ is strongly normalising, a result called preservation.
 The proof requires several non-trivial generalisations.
-A third proof by Zantema [121] interprets λ -terms into algebras.
+A third proof by Zantema [121] interprets $\lambda$ -terms into algebras.